International Society of Automation: Standards

 The ISA publishes its standards, recommended practices and technical reports in a variety of formats.
-These include printed hardcopy, downloadable PDF, web-based viewable, CDROM/DVD and network licenses.
+These include printed hardcopy, downloadable PDF, web-based viewable, and network licenses.

 Training, certification and education

 Training

 ISA training products include classroom-based training, mobile training courses, in-plant training, online courses, and printed course materials.
-The ISA also provides in-house training for a number of large corporations in the oil/gas and chemical industries.
+The ISA also provides in-house training for a number of large corporations.

-Technical papers archive
+Pub Hub

-The ISA has an online, searchable collection of technical papers which are available to ISA members and to digital library subscribers.
-As of 2012, the library has over 3000 technical papers.
+The ISA has an online, searchable collection of technical content available to its members.
+Pub Hub hosts hundreds of essential resources, including ISA standards, best practices, technical reports, InTech magazine archives, webinars, and e-books.

 Certification programs

 ISA manages two certification programs, Certified Automation Professional (CAP), and Certified Control Systems Technician (CCST).
 Each of these is designed to be an objective, third-party assessment and confirmation of an individual's professional abilities and technical skills.
 Each certification is granted based on a combination of formal education/training, professional experience, and performance on a written examination.

 The CCST program was established in the early 1990s and because of an obvious industry need, rapidly gained credibility.
 There are now approximately 4,000 ISA certified technicians worldwide.

 The CAP program, launched in 2004, is still in the process of becoming established within the industrial community and gaining recognition.
 As of 2012, there are over 500 certified CAPs worldwide.

 The ISA used to have a third certification program called Certified Industrial Maintenance Mechanic (CIMM) which was established in 2004.
 In 2010, the CIMM program was transferred to the Society for Maintenance and Reliability Professionals.
 The SMRP renamed the CIMM certification to the Certified Maintenance and Reliability Technician (CMRT).